 🧲 What are Conductors?

-🧠 Robots use copper wires inside them to carry electricity to different parts.
+🧠 Robots use copper wires to send power where it's needed.

 🚫 What are Insulators?